the-anna-project/annad/doc/concept/connection.md

 Spontaneous modificatins of connections lead to variances within applied behaviors.
-Leads some behavior to successful results, slight adjustments of a connection path's coordinates can be stored, which causes the connection path to be updated.
-This will improve connection paths over time, because behavior was adjusted to the given environmental feedback that Anna has received.
+Leads some behavior to successful results, slight adjustments of a CLG tree's coordinates can be stored, which causes the CLG tree to be updated.
+This will improve CLG trees over time, because behavior was adjusted to the given environmental feedback that Anna has received.
 That means the balance system influences connections within the connection space, and thus behavior of the whole neural network.
 Thus coordinates are used to calculate dynamic and individual connection locations within the connection space.
 They are also used to calculate certain similarities between information, and certain similarities between behaviors.

 The following picture illustrates the connection space.
 For simplicity it only shows two dimensions, `x` and `y`.
-We see two different connection paths within the connection space.
+We see two different CLG trees within the connection space.
 Here some peers are pretty near to each other.
 We can calculate a similarity based on the distances between peers.
 An indicator for common connection patterns can also be derived from the shape of a connection path.